-During the preceding school year, the district's School Health Advisory Council (SHAC) held 4 district wide meetings.
-Additional information regarding the district's SHAC is available from the district Nurse Heather Nitschke.
+During the preceding school year, the district's School Health Advisory Council (SHAC) held four meetings.
+Additional information regarding the district's SHAC is available from the school nurse.

 Notification of upcoming SHAC meetings will be posted at each campus administrative office at least 72 hours before the meeting.
 Notification of upcoming SHAC meetings, meeting minutes, and a recording of each meeting will be posted on the district website at www.albanyisd.net.